kidonng/cherry/README.md

 1. Connect to the network.
 2. Open the auth page ([NCU-5G/NCU-2.4G](http://222.204.3.154/) or [NCUWLAN](http://aaa.ncu.edu.cn/)) and enter your username & password.
 3. Hit the login/logout button and watch the magic happen!
+4. Additionally, you can config message language and more in the script.

 ### Related project